tfsaggregator/aggregator-docs/content/docs/v3/_index.md

 - use of new Azure DevOps REST API
 - simple deployment via CLI tool or Docker container
 - Rule language similar to TFS Aggregator v2

+### What you can and cannot do

+Aggregator is always 1 save away from the Azure DevOps User Interface: it does not intercept anything.
+Aggregator is notified _after_ Azure DevOps commits user changes to the database.
+It can do fancy calculations and can work across hierarchies and queries (which the built-in rules won't allow), but needs additional round-trips to Azure DevOps.
+Thus it is only reactive and may need a UI refresh for calculations to show up.
+It cannot be used to block updates either.
+The data has already been saved once the aggregator runs.
+You could do compensating changes, but can't prevent them.
+When aggregator changes a value, it will also invoke itself once more (it runs on every change), so Aggregator rules must run idempotent.
+Please go to the [Design](design/) section for further details.

 ## Requirements